 “It’s quite difficult at the moment,” John says.
 “When it rains it doesn’t feel good, [or] when it’s sunny.
 I guess we need a home as soon as possible.”

 “But we’ll see whatever turns up and see how God provides.”

 ADRA has already provided 1,000 families with food and hygiene kits in Ra Province, one of the worst affected areas.
 ADRA is planning further distributions of shelter, food and hygiene supplies to thousands more families in coming weeks.

-Please donate now to help people in Fiji like John’s family recover from this horrific disaster.
+Please donate now to ADRA’s Disaster Relief Fund to help people like John’s family recover in their time of disaster.

 ~ ~ ~